romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 **Fig_massive-websterite-sample**.
 Example of type-2 pyroxenite sample ([Tilhac, 2017](https://doi.org/10.25949/22281616.v1)).

-> NOTE GEOCH: Add type-4 REE compositions (appendix A1 [Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064))
+> NOTE: Add type-4 REE compositions.

 Type-2 pyroxenites are likely to represent a latter generation of pyroxenites than type 1.
 They are more evolved with 20-21 % MgO, 3-6 % Al<sub>2</sub>O<sub>3</sub> and Mg# of 83-88 (Cpx Mg# of 0.88-0.92; **Fig_mineral-chemistry-pyroxenites**).
-Type-2 pyroxenites plot along the En-CaTs join on the Fo-CaTs-Qz diagram, similarly to experimental cumulates of hydrous basaltic andesites (Müntener _et al._, 2001).
+Type-2 pyroxenites plot along the En-CaTs join on the Fo-CaTs-Qz diagram, similarly to experimental pyroxenitic cumulates of hydrous basaltic andesite and high-Mg# andesite at 1.2 GPa (Müntener _et al._, 2001).
 Their Ol-free, lower Cpx/Opx modal compositions suggest that they crystallized from a Si-saturated (boninitic) melt, most likely distinct from the picritic melt parental to type-1 pyroxenites, as discussed in **Section 3.2**.
 However, some websterites (type 2) may represent more advanced product of the melt-peridotite interaction that produced type-1 pyroxenites at the expense of locally higher melt/rock ratios.

 Higher and more variable melt/rock ratios in type-2 pyroxenites are indicated by variable LREE enrichment over nearly flat HREE (**Fig_REE-type2**), ascribed to chromatographic re-equilibration with incompatible-element enriched residual melts ([Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064)).
 This enrichment was potentially enhanced by the (porosity-reducing) crystallization of hydrous residual melts, as suggested by higher proportions of Amp in type-2 pyroxenites (5-26 %).
 The process envisaged by [Tilhac _et al._ (2016)](https://doi.org/10.1093/petrology/egw064) is similar to the percolative fractional crystallization model of Harte _et al._, (1993).